xylous/settle/doc/projects.md

 Your most basic projects are the root of the Zettelkasten and your inbox - the former should contain permanent notes, the other should contain temporary notes.

-It's up to you how you use your ability to create and manage projects.
-My advice would be to use as few as possible.
-Some projects, such as having, say, a `literature` project for literature notes, would be useful.
-Aside from that, use-cases like writing about game's lore, or writing a book's chapter, or using projects for anything that isn't and can never be related to the rest of your Zettelkasten, come to mind.
+It's up to you how you use projects.
+General Zettelkasten guidelines indicate using as few hierarchical structures as possible.
+They are most practical when you want to separate notes that shouldn't mix together: you may create a `writings` project to hold your publishings, or a `literature` project to hold notes on what you read or plan to read.